Frequently Asked Questions

 Adventure therapy is held in the front country and is more involved in the local community.
 We rely on the outdoors and nature as a tool for therapy and learning.
 Wilderness therapy is typically held in the backcountry, far from civilization, and engages more of a nomadic lifestyle.
 Adventure therapy also uses outdoor adventures such as white water rafting, surfing, rappelling and cultural immersion to teach life lessons and improve mindfulness.

-There’s too many benefits of wilderness adventure therapy to list in a short FAQ answer, but adventure therapy is effective because nature is healing.
+There’s too many benefits of adventure therapy to list in a short FAQ answer, but adventure therapy is effective because nature is healing.
 A great benefit of adventure therapy is it removes the young person from any toxic or stressful living situations.
 By incorporating adventure therapy activities, students learn confidence, how to conquer fear and deal with other emotions through a different and unique tool.
 We also blend in the benefits of traditional talk therapy for individuals and groups.

 Parents of our young adults will have weekly calls with their child’s therapist.
 We also include parents in weekly parent support group calls.